Ephesians 4:29-30

 NLT: And do not bring sorrow to God's Holy Spirit by the way you live.
 Remember, he is the one who has identified you as his own, guaranteeing that you will be saved on the day of redemption.
 (NLT - Tyndale House)

 Phillips: Never hurt the Holy Spirit.
-He is, remember, the personal pledge of your eventual full redemption. (
+He is, remember, the personal pledge of your eventual full redemption.
+(Phillips: Touchstone)

-Wuest: And stop grieving the Spirit, the Holy Spirit of God, with whom you were sealed with a view to the day of redemption. (
+Wuest: And stop grieving the Spirit, the Holy Spirit of God, with whom you were sealed with a view to the day of redemption.
+(Eerdmans)

 Young's Literal: And beware of grieving the Holy Spirit of God, in whom you have been sealed in preparation for the day of Redemption.

-Grieve (3076) (lupeo from lupe = sadness, grief) means to feel deep emotional or physical pain, distress.
+Grieve (3076) (lupeo [word study] from lupe = sadness, grief) means to feel deep emotional or physical pain, distress.
 As used here lupeo means to afflict one with sorrow.

-Paul uses the present imperative with a negative saying in essence "Stop grieving the Spirit", the implication being that they were grieving Him.
+Paul uses the present imperative with a negative particle (in Greek "me") saying in essence "Stop grieving the Spirit" (or "Don't start grieving the Spirit"), which conveys the implication that some may have been grieving Him.
+A T Robertson “Cease grieving” or “do not have the habit of grieving.”

 The Holy Spirit is grieved or pained by sin, in context, especially the sins of the tongue!
 The Spirit Who makes men attest to the truth is put to shame when the saints lie to one another and utter rotten words to each other.